Indium gallium zinc oxide

+Fabrication process

 The current impediment to large-scale IGZO manufacturing is the synthesis method.
-The most widely used technique for Transparent Conducting Oxide (TCO) synthesis is Pulsed Laser Deposition(PLD).
+The most widely used technique for transparent conducting oxide (TCO) synthesis is pulsed laser deposition (PLD).
 In PLD, a laser is used to focus on nano-sized spots on solid elemental targets.
 Laser pulse frequencies are varied between the targets in ratios to control the composition of the film.
 IGZO can be deposited onto substrates such as quartz, single-crystal silicon, or even plastic due to its ability for low-temperature deposition.
 The substrates are placed in a PLD vacuum chamber, which controls oxygen pressure in order to ensure favorable electrical properties.
 After synthesis, the film is annealed, or gradually exposed to air to adjust to the atmosphere.

 While PLD is a useful and versatile synthesis technique, it requires expensive equipment and plenty of time for each sample to adjust to regular atmospheric conditions.
 This is not ideal for industrial manufacturing.

+An alternative method to fabricate IGZO thin films with higher precision and scalability is the plasma-enhanced atomic layer deposition (PEALD) process.
+ALD is a precisely controlled chemical vapor deposition technique that deposits thin films layer by layer using gas precursors.
+In PEALD, the addition of a remote plasma source allows the precursor molecules to break down in the plasma, reducing reliance on thermal energy from the heated substrate and allowing for greater process flexibility.